epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 tags: random-thoughts irony
 ---

 A chat with friends recently reminded me about pangrams, and what a cute little language curiosity they are.<span class="sidenote-number" /><span class="sidenote"> I also remembered that i never got a [self-enumerating pangram] generator to work.
 I should give that another try!</span> I thought it would be fun play with ChatGPT and see if it could generate some good ones.
 I expected it to do very well on this task.
 After all, <abbr title="Large Language Models">LLMs</abbr> should be excellent wordcels, right?<span class="sidenote-number" /><span class="sidenote">That is, they should score high on verbal intelligence.
-As apposed to "shape rotators", who have high visual/spatial intelligence.
+As opposed to "shape rotators", who have high visual/spatial intelligence.
 Yeah, i know [this meme][wordcels vs shape rotators] is kinda cringe, but i honestly find these terms ironically endearing.</span> Well, it doesn't seem so.

 Just so we're on the same page: pangrams are phrases that use every letter of the alphabet.
 Even if you didn't know that definition, chances are you already knew of one such phrase: "the quick brown fox jumps over the lazy dog", which is typically used to showcase typographic fonts.